Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: The GTU method

 Now, let $\tilde{V}_{n+1}\left(\cdot\right)$ be a suitable approximation of $V\left(t_{n+1},\cdot\right)$ and let us suppose $\mathbf{x}$ to be a fixed point of $\mathbb{R}^{d}.$ Then one can define $\tilde{V}_{n}\left(\cdot\right)$ be a suitable approximation of $V\left(t_{n},\cdot\right)$ at $\mathbf{x}$ as

-Formally, the model parameters $P$ can vary between $t_{n}$ and $t_{n+1}$, however, following Avellaneda et al. \cite{avellaneda1995pricing}, the optimal solution to the problem (\ref{eq:back}) can be approximated by considering a constant function with respect both time and underlying values.
+Formally, the model parameters $P$ can vary between $t_{n}$ and $t_{n+1}$, however, following \cite{avellaneda1995pricing}, the optimal solution to the problem (\ref{eq:back}) can be approximated by considering a constant function with respect both time and underlying values.
 So, one considers the problem

 with $\mathcal{B}$ the set of parameter functions which are constant.
 This is particularly interesting because, a constant function is identified by the value it takes.
 For a particular $\mathbf{x}$, we can consider the following constant functions